 This drove me nuts 😡.

-But working alone from home, with no interruptions and in my cosy home office with a beautiful view to the park next to my apartment, working with the computer that I chose and not some clunky old company laptop rigged with all sorts of crippling antivirus and god knows what else, I could get so much work done.
+But working alone from home, with no interruptions, and in my cozy home office with a beautiful view of the park next to my apartment, working with the computer that I chose and not some clunky old company laptop rigged with all sorts of crippling antivirus and god knows what else, I could get so much work done.

 I remember clearly the feeling to this day of starting to work, looking at the clock after getting what felt almost like a full day of work done, thinking that it must be 13h o’clock, right?

 And it was something like 9h45 and I still had a whole morning in front of me!